joseph-yiu/EW2024_CMSIS-Toolbox/README.md

 # CMSIS-Toolbox Examples for Embedded World paper
+## !!!
+This repository is not actively maintained and is read-only !!!
 This repository contains examples for Embedded World 2024 paper:
   [**Simplifying the integration of software components in modern microcontroller systems**](paper.md)